 What can we heal?
 This list is endless.
 It might surprise you to realize that we have the ability to change the record that’s been playing inside of us all of our lives.
 When we do the work to heal these emotional wounds, our eyes open to love ourselves and others more intensely.
 It changes how we view the world, our words, what others say and do, and how we can impact change.
 When we have this pain inside of us, it’s taking up space that could be filled with empathy, brilliance, creativity, and so many other positive things.
 Wouldn’t it be amazing to have more positive than negative in your world?

 Before my healing journey, I had no room to understand being othered.
 I lived my life believing I wasn’t good enough so there was no standing up for myself or anyone else.
 Based on my own trauma, I would contort myself to fit what everyone else wanted.
 I was plagued by feelings of being imperfect, uncool, too this, not enough that – never, ever enough.
 And I couldn’t understand why I felt that way.
-I didn’t know for too long that much of my experiences were results of being Latina in America.
+I didn’t know for too long that much of my experiences were results of being Latina.
 That generational trauma has impacted my life along with oppression and all the other forms of trauma I’ve faced.
 I missed realizing that I wasn’t alone.

 The Adventure of Your Life